 As discussed above, it’s still possible to get the flu after you get the flu shot.
 The flu shot is sometimes less effective in older adults, especially those already in poor health or suffering from a disease.
 Still, it does help, even though flu viruses are constantly mutating.
 “Antibodies made in response to the vaccine can provide some protection (called cross-protection) against different but related influenza viruses,” says the CDC.

 More Flu Shot Information You Should Know

 The flu shot isn’t only important to individual protection.
 It also reduces the chances of spreading flu throughout the population at large.
-“When more people get vaccinated against the flu, less flu can spread through that community,” says the CDC.
-This is especially important for caregivers to know.
-Given that the vaccine is less effective in seniors, an additional layer of protection is possible if caregivers and loved ones also get vaccinated, thus reducing the risk of spreading contagion.
+“When more people get vaccinated against the flu, less of the virus can spread through that community,” said the Centers for Disease Control.
+Given that the vaccine can be less effective in seniors, an additional layer of protection is possible if caregivers and loved ones also get vaccinated, thus reducing the risk of spreading the contagion.

-If you’re wondering whether the flu is active in your community, Google’s Flu Map is one way to check: it uses common flu-related search terms as indicators of flu activity in various regions.
-Whether your region is getting hit by the flu might be a helpful deciding factor in getting a shot this year—though, again, the CDC’s recommendation is for everyone to get a flu shot even if you’re not in a hard-hit area.
+If you’re wondering whether the flu season has begun in your community, Google’s Flu Map is one way to check.
+If your region is getting hit by the flu this year, it is in your and your community’s best interest to get vaccinated.
+Nonetheless, the CDC recommends that everyone gets a flu shot even if you’re not in a hard-hit area.
 HealthMap’s Vaccine Finder is a great way to find a place offering flu shots near you.